In Kent there are over 60,000 properties that are at risk of flooding from:

 We also have over 20,000 properties that are at risk from surface water, especially in urban areas.
-Ordinary watercourses and groundwater also present higher flood risks in certain regions of Kent, such as the Low Weald, North Kent Marshes, Romney Marshes, and the North Downs.
+Ordinary watercourses and groundwater can increase flood risks in some areas of Kent such as:

 Our responsibilities

-The Environment Agency is responsible for main rivers and we are responsible for ordinary watercourses.
+The Environment Agency is responsible for main rivers.
+We are responsible for ordinary watercourses.

 Surface water

-When the rate of the rainfall is higher than the rate at which water can drain into the ground or enter a drainage system.
+Surface water forms when it rains a lot.
+This happens when the rainfall rate is higher than the rate at which water can drain into the ground or a drainage system.
 It creates a runoff, running down a hill and pooling at lower points.

 We are responsible for any surface water flooding.